Degenerate crossing number and signed reversal distance

-\paragraph*{Reversal distance and monotone cross-cap drawings} Signed permutations model genomes with a single chromosome in computational biology where they come endowed with the reversal distance.
-The reversal distance $d(\pi,id)$ is the smallest number $d$ such that there exists a sequence $\{\pi=\pi^1,\pi^2, \ldots \pi^d=id\}$ such that $(\pi^i)$ and $(\pi^{i+1})$ differ by a signed reversal.
-We call such a (not necessarily minimizing) sequence, a \emph{path} of signed permutations.
+Signed permutations model genomes with a single chromosome in computational biology where they come endowed with the reversal distance.
+Since our focus is on sc-permutations, we directly work throughout this article with a cyclic analogue of the classical theory.
+For an sc-permutation $\pi$, the \emph{signed cyclic reversal} (sc-reversal) of the interval $(\pi_i,\pi_j)$ acts on $\pi$ by reversing the order of elements in the interval as well as their signs.
+Recall that $I$ denotes the sc-permutation $(1, \ldots, n)$.
+The sc-reversal distance $d^c(\pi,I)$ is the smallest number $d$ such that there exists a sequence $\{\pi^1,\pi^2, \ldots, \pi^{d+1}\}$ such that $\pi^1=\pi$ or its flip, $\pi^{d+1}=I$ or its flip and for each $i$ in $[1,d]$, $\pi^i$ and $\pi^{i+1}$ differ by an sc-reversal.
+We call such a (not necessarily minimizing) sequence, a \emph{path} of sc-permutations.
+Note that if $\pi^{d+1}$ is the flip of $I$, by applying a flip on each sc-permutation in the path, we can use the same set of sc-reversals to go from the flip of $\pi^1$ to $I$ so we focus in the case $\pi^{d+1}=I$ in this paragraph.

-To any path of signed permutations $\{\pi^1,\pi^2,\ldots \pi^d\}$ we can associate a cross-cap drawing.
-We place a source vertex at $(-1,n/2)$ and a terminal vertex at $(d+1,n/2)$.
-Edges will be $x$-monotone piece-wise linear curves between these two vertices, and at each crossing between two such curves we introduce a cross-cap.
-The edge $j$ emanates from $(-1,n/2)$ to $(0,\pi_j^1)$, for each $k\leq d$ it passes through $(k,\pi_k^j) \in \mathbb R^2$, and finally it connects $(d,\pi_j^d)$ to the terminal vertex at $(d+1,n/2)$.
-In the remaining of this article, we often forget about the vertices $(-1,n/2)$ and $(d+1,n/2)$ in our illustrations as they play no role, and we always assume that $\pi^d$ is the identity (see Figure~\ref{trajectory}).
+To any path of sc-permutations $\{\pi^1,\pi^2,\ldots, \pi^{d+1}\}$ we can associate a cross-cap drawing.
+The construction is very similar to \emph{wiring diagrams} of \emph{allowable sequences of permutations}, the only difference is that we work on a cylinder except of working on a strip.
+We now explain this construction, see the picture in Figure~\ref{trajectory}.